 Fold in nuts.
 Spread frosting between layers, on sides and on top.

-Some homes had an icebox and had a huge block of ice delivered as needed.
+Some homes had an icebox that held a huge block of ice that was delivered daily or as needed.

 My Grandmother had one.

 By 1937, during the depression years, a cake bearing the same name, Mayonnaise Cake, was entered into a newspaper contest and won First Prize.

 Many people including me, thought Hellman's Mayonnaise, established in 1913, invented this cake, but they didn't.

 However, Hellmann's Mayonnaise did promote the recipe in 1937 making it popular.

 The Chocolate Cake Recipe at top of page makes a cake that hardly resembles those earlier cakes.

 The old fashioned cakes seemed like a mixture of the old Red Devils